TOD-theses/old-paper-T-RACE/thesis.typ

 == EVM
 The Ethereum Virtual Machine (EVM) is used to execute code in Ethereum.
 It executes instructions, that can access and modify the world state.
 The EVM is Turing-complete, except that it is executed with a limited amount of #emph[gas] and each instruction costs some gas.
 When it runs out of gas, the execution will halt. @wood_ethereum_2024[p.14] For instance, this prevents execution of infinite loops, as it would use infinitely much gas and thus exceed the gas limit.

-Most EVM instructions are formally defined in. @wood_ethereum_2024[p.30-38] However, the Yellowpaper currently does not include the changes from the Cancun upgrade @noauthor_history_2024, therefore we will also refer to the informal descriptions available on #link("https://www.evm.codes/")[evm.codes]. @smlxl_evm_2024
+Most EVM instructions are formally defined in #todo("... the Yellowpaper"). @wood_ethereum_2024[p.30-38] However, the Yellowpaper currently does not include the changes from the Cancun upgrade @noauthor_history_2024, therefore we will also refer to the informal descriptions available on #link("https://www.evm.codes/")[evm.codes]. @smlxl_evm_2024

 == Transactions
 A transaction can modify the world state by transferring Ether and executing EVM code.
 It must be signed by the owner of an EOA and contains following data relevant to our work:

-- #emph[sender]: The address of the transaction sender#footnote[The
-  sender is implicitly given through a valid signature and the transaction hash. @wood_ethereum_2024[p.25-27] We are only interested in transactions that are included in the blockchain, thus the
+- #emph[sender]: The address of the #todo("...
+EOA that signed this transaction") transaction sender#footnote[The sender is implicitly given through a valid signature and the transaction hash. @wood_ethereum_2024[p.25-27] We are only interested in transactions that are included in the blockchain, thus the